Blessing Okagbare

+In 2022 Okagbare was issued with an eleven-year competition ban backdated to July 2021 for multiple anti-doping rule violations.

 Career

 Early life

 Of Urhobo heritage, Okagbare was born in Sapele, Delta, in Nigeria.
 Given her athletic physique, teachers and family encouraged her to take up sports.
 Initially, she played football as a teenager at her high school and later, in 2004, she began to take an interest in track and field.
 She participated in several disciplines early on, competing in the long jump, triple jump and high jump events at the Nigerian school championships and winning a medal in each.
 On the senior national stage, she was a triple jump bronze medalist at the 2004 Nigerian National Sports Festival.
 Okagbare's first international outing came at the 2006 World Junior Championships in Athletics, where she performed in the qualifying rounds of both the long and triple jump competitions.

 In May 2007, at the All-Africa Games trials in Lagos, she established a Nigerian record of 14.13 meters in the triple jump.
 At the 2007 All-Africa Games she won the silver medal in the long jump and finished fourth in the triple jump.
 In the latter competition her Nigerian record was beaten by Chinonye Ohadugha, who jumped 14.21 meters.